The Fulbright award is open to US scholars who wish to use the Library’s North American collections.

 The Eccles Centre is delighted to sponsor a Fulbright award, available to US Scholars who would undertake research in the British Library’s collection relating to North America (the US, Canada and the Caribbean) for a period of six months.
 If available, the scholar may have the opportunity to take part in a programme of events and/or seminars, both at the British Library and at other partner institutions such as the Rothermere American Institute at the University of Oxford, and the University of Cambridge.

-	Applications are now open for the 2019-20 competition.
+The 2021-22 competition will open shortly.
 Full details of the application process are available here.
-The deadline is 1 August 2018.

 Former Fulbright Scholars

 Professor Andrew Hartman (Illinois State University) was the recipient of the 2018-19 award.
 Hartman conducted research towards a project examining the role of Karl Marx’s work on American political thought, to be published as Karl Marx in America with University of Chicago Press.
 His first book, Education and the Cold War: The Battle for the American School, was published by Palgrave Macmillan in 2008.
 His second book, A War for the Soul of America: A History of the Culture Wars, was published by the University of Chicago Press in 2015 and was widely reviewed in popular and academic journals ranging from The Wall Street Journal and New Republic to the American Historical Review and Reviews in American History.
 Hartman’s work and expertise have been quoted in a host of publications, including the Washington Post, the Chronicle of Higher Education, Salon, Jacobin, and The New York Times.
 This was the second Fulbright for Hartman, who also served as the Fulbright Distinguished Chair in American Studies at the University of Southern Denmark in 2013-2014.
 Andrew used his time based at the Library to research and also travelled frequently to present his work to audiences around the UK and Europe.